Woodseats: Our Lady of Beauchief and St Thomas of Canterbury

-A Roman Catholic church situated at the boundary of Woodseats and Meadowhead.
-Our Lady of St Thomas was founded at the request of local Catholics who had been meeting at the Big Tree public house due to the lack of a suitable church in the area.
+A Roman Catholic church at the boundary of Woodseats and Meadowhead, Our Lady of St Thomas was founded at the request of local Catholics who had been meeting at the Big Tree public house due to the lack of a suitable church in the area.
 The first building was erected in 1910 and remained as a temporary structure until the existing building was erected and opened in 1932.

 St Chad's Church

+St Chad's is on Linden Avenue.
 The first stone of the building was laid on 3 August 1911.
 The nave and aisles were built first and the church was consecrated on 25 July 1912, costing £5,100.
 The chancel, vestries and organ were added in 1933 and cost £4,460.
 The original design of the building was modelled on 14th century English designs and is the only Anglican church designed by the Catholic architects Hadfield & Hadfield.
 The church was built using local rubble for the walls, Bath stone for the window tracery and nave arcade, and Westmorland slates for the roof.

-The Vicarage was built in 1914 for £1,800 and is one of the last large vicarages to be built.
+The vicarage was built in 1914 for £1,800 and is one of the last large vicarages to be built.